bnjenner/Knotty/README.md

 ####################

 DESCRIPTION:
-	Python tool for knot detection using implementation of the Taylor Knot Detection Algorithm and protein structure visualization.
+	Python tool for knot detection in protein structures using implementation of the Taylor Knot Detection Algorithm and protein structure visualization.

 USAGE:
 	knotty.py [FUNCTION] [OPTIONS]